 - Approval of Bay State College HSDEP committee to participate in the program.

 Partnering high schools will distribute Dual Enrollment information, including how to apply, testing requirements, and registration information.
 Students should ask their high school counselors for more information.

 High school seniors who have already applied to Bay State College should contact their admissions representative for testing requirements, and registration information.

 What is the cost of tuition?

 There are no upfront tuition costs associated with Dual Enrollment.
-Students that complete courses through Dual Enrollment and matriculate to a degree seeking student (and graduate from a Bay State College program) will receive the credit at no cost.
-If students decide to transfer from Bay State before completing a degree, credits can be transferred to another institution for $199/credit.
+Students that complete courses through Dual Enrollment and matriculate to a degree seeking student (and graduate from a Bay State College program) will receive the credits completed through dual enrollment at no cost.
+If students decide to transfer from Bay State before completing a degree, credits can be released for transfer to another institution by paying a transfer fee of $199/credit for all credits completed through dual enrollment.
 Students seeking to transfer credits earned at Bay State College to another college or university should contact the other institution to which they seek admission to inquire into that institution’s policies on transfer credit acceptance.

 *Payment for books and course materials is required.

-High Schools interested in Dual Enrollment partnerships for juniors and seniors can contact the outside admissions team.
+High Schools interested in Dual Enrollment partnerships for juniors and seniors please contact: